KevinEduardoKarl/kevineduardokarl.github.io/_posts/2020-03-11-climate-change-messaging-in-battleground-states.md

 ---
-title: "Data-Driven Strategy: Climate Change Messaging in Battleground States"
+title: "Climate Change: How to Message Climate Reform in Battleground States in 2020"
 date: 2020-04-02
 tags: [poll analysis, climate change, 2020 election]
 header: